AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 To set the **preview stroke of connectors**, use the {api:anychart.core.gantt.elements.ConnectorElement#previewStroke}previewStroke(){api} method of [connectors](Elements/Project_Chart#connectors).

-// In the following sample, rows in the Live Edit mode have different stroke settings on the data grid and on the timeline.
-Other settings are applied to the whole chart. //
+In the sample below, fill and stroke settings are applied to all elements and overridden for baselines and progress sliders.
+Also, the preview stroke of connectors is set.

 ```
 // allow editing the chart